CokieLee/DouekLabPathSeq/README.md

      3. kaiju v1.9.0

      Output:
      1. files in "[outputpath]/[sample_name]/RNA_kaiju_output/".
+This directory contains:
-This directory contains a .tab file showing for each input contig, whether it was unclassified or classified ("C" or "U" in the first column), and what it was classified as.
-It also contains a sorted (formatted) .fa file of the nucleotide sequences of all contigs classified as non-host, and a sorted (formatted) .faa file of the protein sequences of the same non-host contigs.
-These three files form the input into the next rule.
+     2. A .tab file showing for each input contig, whether it was unclassified or classified ("C" or "U" in the first column), and what it was classified as.
+     3. A sorted (formatted) .fa file of the nucleotide sequences of all contigs classified as non-host
+     4. A sorted (formatted) .faa file of the protein sequences of the same non-host contigs.
+     5. These three .tab, .fa, and .faa files form the input into the next rule.

 13. BuildSalmon